fogoplayer/lds-youth-react/README.md

 ##### Add previous and next buttons (Awaiting Development)

 Add buttons at the top and bottom of each page to move on to the next section or go on to the last.

-##### Single Page Application (In Development)

-Rewriting the application as a Single Page Application (SPA) will speed up future development in several ways.
-Currently, I am leaning towards React, but if a third-party contributor would rather use a different framework, they are of course free to do so.

-##### Improve Data Storage (Research)

-I would like to switch our data storage to Firebase, which will allow both cross-device sync and offline caching.